This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 To know more about creating crash dumps on Windows, see Collect Crash Dumps on Windows.

 The -XX:ShowMessageBoxOnError Option

-When this option is set and a fatal error is encountered, the HotSpot VM will display information about the fatal error and prompt the user to specify whether the native debugger is to be launched.
-In the case of Oracle Solaris and Linux operating systems, the output and prompt are sent to the application console (standard input and standard output).
+When this option is set and a fatal error occurs, the HotSpot VM will display information about the fatal error and prompt the user to specify whether the native debugger is to be launched.
+In the case of the Oracle Solaris and Linux operating systems, the output and prompt are sent to the application console (standard input and standard output).
 In the case of Windows, a Windows message box pops up.

 ============================================================================== Unexpected Error ------------------------------------------------------------------------------ SIGSEGV (0xb) at pc=0x2000000001164db1, pid=10791, tid=1026 Do you want to debug the problem?
 To debug, run 'gdb /proc/10791/exe 10791'; then switch to thread 1026 Enter 'yes' to launch gdb automatically (PATH must include gdb) Otherwise, press RETURN to abort... ==============================================================================

-In this case a
+In this case, a

 gdb debugger is to be launched to attach to the process.
 If the user enters

 gdb will be launched (assuming it is set in the

 On the Oracle Solaris operating system, the message is similar to the Linux example, except that the user is prompted to start the

 On Windows a message box is displayed.
 If the user clicks Yes, the VM will attempt to start the default debugger.
 This debugger is configured by a registry setting which is described in Collect Crash Dumps on Windows.
 If Microsoft Visual Studio is installed, the default debugger is typically configured to be